jt14den/libcarp-lectnotes/open-refine-exercises.md

 * Google Spreadsheet

 To import the data for the exercises below, run OpenRefine. *NOTE: If Open Refine does not open in a browser window, open your browser and type the address http://127.0.0.1:3333/ to take you to the Open Refine interface.*
-* Locate the file called which you previously downloaded 'doaj-article-sample.csv'
+* Locate the file called which you previously downloaded 'doaj-article-sample.csv' (your downloaded this yesterday!)
 * Click 'Next'

 The next screen gives you some options to ensure that the data gets imported into OpenRefine correctly.
 The options vary depending on the type of data you are importing.